Composite Repair for Outrigger Canoe or Surfski

 For surface repair:

 - Start your repair at the deepest level of fracture, taper from there 1” or so to the paint layer.

 - Mask area 0.5 inch from the paint line.

-- Use angle grinder & sandpaper to dish out the scarf, tapering from the deepest level of fracture, out 1 inch to paint.
+- Use orbital sander & sandpaper to dish out the scarf, tapering from the deepest level of fracture, out 1 inch to paint.